 Now delete all migrated workspaces except AutoCAD classic by right clicking on workspaces and selecting delete option from the contextual menu.
 You can also rename migrated AutoCAD classic workspace to a shorter name by selecting rename from the contextual menu.

 Once you have made all these changes click on OK button to close the window, now you will see AutoCAD classic listed in workspace drop down menu.
-You can watch this video also for this tip.

 Do you have questions related to this tip?
 Let me know in comments below.